Santa Cruz Pumpkin Patches and Farms

 Phone: (831) 426-6438

-Located just a few minutes north of Davenport on Hwy 1, Seaside Pumpkins is located on the ocean side of the road.
+The pumpkin patch is located just a few minutes north of Davenport on the ocean side of Hwy 1.
+It has some amazing ocean views providing a for some incredible photo ops.
 Open during the month of October.

 Swank Farms — Sept.
 29th – Oct.
 31st

 New location – 4751 Pacheco Pass Highway, Hollister, CA 95023

 Corn Maze & haunted “Terror in the Corn” Anything Goes 2017.
 Other activities include: Giant Jumping Pillow, Pedal Karts, Pumpkin Sling Shot, Corn Cannon, Sumo Wrestling, and Mining for Gemstones and Fossils

 Swanton Berry Farm is best known for organic berries and produce.
 They do grow pie pumpkins from mid-October and into November for our made-from-scratch pumpkin pie.
 Sometimes they bring them to market for a few months.
 If you are interested in their organic pie pumpkins, call before going to make sure they are available!

 Explorer1.com Review – The farm is 43 miles north of Santa Cruz on Highway 1, but the gorgeous coastal drive and the farm’s massive hay maze ( hay labyrinth) makes it well worth the drive.

 The maze can be a little daunting, so we think this is an ideal activity for adults and older children.
 There are other activities such as hay rides, petting zoo, pony rides, and plenty of home grown pumpkins to keep the younger kids entertained as well.

 They activities can be a little pricy ranging from $5 to $10.

 333 Tunitas Creek Rd., Half Moon Bay, CA